Water Quality Regulation

 In 1991, the Texas Legislature delegated some water quality authority to the Texas State Soil and Water Conservation Board (TSSWCB).
 The TSSWCB is responsible for administering Texas’ soil and water conservation law and for managing programs for the prevention and abatement of agricultural and silvicultural nonpoint source pollution.

 The CWA requires the development of a Total Maximum Daily Load (TMDL) for waters on the 303(d) List within 13 years of being listed.
 If the state does not develop a TMDL within the required time limit, the EPA will.
 A TMDL is a calculation of the pollutant reductions necessary to restore the impaired water body to its designated use(s).
-Both the TCEQ and TSSWCB are responsible for developing TMDLs in Texas.
-All TMDLs must be approved by TCEQ Commissioners before submission to EPA.
-TMDLs involving agricultural or silvicultural issues must be approved by the TSSWCB before submission to EPA.

-Bacterial impairments come from a variety of sources and everyone can help reduce the bacteria levels in Texas waterways by adoption of specific BMPs relative to their production system.
+Bacterial impairments come from a variety of sources and everyone can help reduce the bacteria levels in Texas waterways by adopting specific BMPs relative to their production system.
 The Lone Star Healthy Streams program is here to assist landowners in achieving the worthy goal of keeping Texas waters safe and clean.

 “Funding for this project is provided through a Clean Water Act Section 319 Nonpoint Source Grant from the Texas State Soil and Water Conservation Board and the U.S Environmental Protection Agency.”